Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Abstract

 \section{Abstract}

 Photon-counting detector based computed tomography (PCCT) has greatly advanced in recent years.
-However, the spectral inconsistency is still a serious challenge for PCCT that could directly introduce obvious artifacts and severe inaccuracies.
-This work attempts to overcome the challenge by modeling the spectral inconsistency in a novel, unified, and two-term factorized framework, with a spectral skew term independent of the energy threshold, and an energy-threshold bias analytical characterization term.
-To solve the spectral inconsistency, a two-step decomposition algorithm called energy-threshold bias calculator (ETB-Cal) is derived here, in which the spectral skew term is grossly determined at a relatively low energy threshold and only the energy-threshold bias is needed to be calculated as the energy threshold changes.
-After the two terms being computed out in calibration stage, they will be incorporated into our spectral model to generate the spectral correction vectors as well as the material decomposition vectors if needed, for PCCT projection data.
-To validate our method, both numerical simulations physics experiments were carried out on a tabletop PCCT system.
-Preliminary results showed that the spectral inconsistency can be significantly reduced, for example, with an non-uniformity quantitative indicators decreasing from 26.27 to 5.80 HU for Gammex multi-energy phantom and from 27.88 to 3.16 HU for kyoto head phantom.
-The considerable improvements consistently demonstrate a great potential of the proposed novel physics-model based correction scheme in practical applications, as computationally efficient, calibration-wise convenient with high degree of generality, and substantially avoiding the use of X-ray florescence material in the energy-threshold calibration.
+However, spectral inconsistency, referring to inter-pixel variations in detected counts per energy bin, can easily leads to ring or band artifacts and inaccuracies in CT reconstructed images.
+This work proposes a novel physics-model based method to correct for spectral inconsistency by modeling it through two terms: (1) a fixed spectral skew term (energy threshold-independent filtration function) determined at a given energy threshold, and (2) a variable energy-threshold bias term that can be directly calculated by using our spectral model as the threshold changes.
+After the two terms being computed out in the calibration stage, they will be incorporated into our spectral model to adaptively generate the spectral correction vectors as well as the material decomposition vectors if needed, pixel-by-pixel for PCCT projection data.
+Using a minimum set of parameters with explicit physics meaning, such an energy-threshold bias calculator (ETB-Cal) has advantages of computational efficiency, robustness in implementation, and convenience with no need of X-ray fluorescence materials in calibration.
+To validate our method, both numerical simulations and physical experiments using multiple phantoms were carried out on a tabletop PCCT system, with preliminary results showing a significant reduction in non‑uniformity, from 29.3 to 5.8 HU for Gammex multi-energy phantom versus no correction (comparatively, 8.3 HU was achieved by a polynomial-involving model‑based approach with no explicit modeling and calculating of energy threshold bias but more calibration data required), and from 27.9 to 3.2 HU for the Kyoto head phantom.